AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-hive-java-udf.md

 * A text editor or Java IDE

     > [!IMPORTANT]
-    > If you are using a Linux-based HDInsight server, but creating the Python files on a Windows client, you must use an editor that uses LF as a line ending.
+    > If you create the Python files on a Windows client, you must use an editor that uses LF as a line ending.

 ## Create an example Java UDF